 Composed by Jack Schell The Soundweaver as a musical accompaniment for COG: The Great Nations of Rendaraia, this album includes 10 jazz/rock inspired sci-fi/fantasy, rpg score style digital orchestrations.
+Download this album of 10 fantasy songs written to accompany the book.

 Composed by Jack Schell in collaboration with Jayel Draco, Great Nations Soundtrack is an album of musical accompaniment for the book The Great Nations of Rendaraia from the epic sci-fi fantasy series Children of Gaia.
 This project was Jack Schell’s final gift of music to the world, as he passed from this realm on June 10th, 2018, not having been able to see it published.
 It is with great reverence that we thank you on Jack’s behalf for listening with an open heart and letting your mind wander through the soundscapes he created to help you explore the landscapes and magic of the realm of Rendaraia.